SHI-Labs/Prompt-Free-Diffusion/README.md

                 └── table5_pidinet.pth
 ```

-All models can be downloaded at [Hugging Face link](https://huggingface.co/shi-labs/prompt-free-diffusion).
+All models can be downloaded at [HuggingFace link](https://huggingface.co/shi-labs/prompt-free-diffusion).

 ## Tools

-We also provide tools to convert pretrained models from sdwebui and huggingface diffuser library to this codebase, please modify the following files:
+We also provide tools to convert pretrained models from sdwebui and diffuser library to this codebase, please modify the following files:

 ```
 └── tools